 Root trainer technology can only be implemented when the following issues are taken into account:

 However, the only alternative accessible at present is the usage of a polythene bag, although they are moderately unacceptable for around 7 specifications.

-The findings found from the related assessment of containers also emphasise on the crucial findings.
+The findings found from the related assessment of containers also emphasise the crucial findings.

 The traditional containers used for planting do not possess any additional features in the comparative studies.
-This gives us a clear understanding on drawbacks of the outdated potting containers.
+This gives us a clear understanding of the drawbacks of outdated potting containers.
 Hence, choose them only in the absence of root trainers.

-A root trainer review is the scope for the change in obtaining a healthy root system.
-The analysis showed that it is important to mitigate the harmful effects of the polybag containers in the nurseries.
-The optimum capacity, the adequate quantity of well-spaced drainage holes, the aerated organic potting mixtures with a suitable amount of sand, adequate watering, the appropriate usage of fertiliser and removal of unnecessary nursery stock facilitate healthy plants.
+A root trainer review is a scope for the change in obtaining a healthy root system.
+The analysis showed that it is important to mitigate the harmful effects of polybag containers in nurseries.
+The optimum capacity, the adequate quantity of well-spaced drainage holes, the aerated organic potting mixtures with a suitable amount of sand, adequate watering, the appropriate usage of fertiliser and the removal of unnecessary nursery stock facilitate healthy plants.